• Skip to primary navigation

 Is Oil Paint Washable?

 As a general rule, oil paints are not washable.
 There are of course different methods to getting oil paint out of clothes using mineral oil, vinegar solutions, and others.
-When painting with oil paints, it is recommended that you put on clothes that you do not mind having paint on forever, or an apron or painters jumpsuit
+When painting with oil paints, it is recommended that you put on clothes that you do not mind having paint on forever or an apron or painter jumpsuit

 How to Clean Oil Paint Brushes?

 Oil paint brushes are specialized brushes and can tend to be fairly expensive.
-Therefore taking care of this expensive brushes is important.
+Therefore taking care of these expensive brushes is important.

 Cleaning Oil Brushes Being Used Again In A Few Days